Enrollment Act: Substitution

 Substitutions were available throughout the war.
 The problem with substitution was that it provided substitutes with powerful incentives to desert soon after enlisting.
-Career "jumpers" made a living by enlisting as a substitute, collecting their compensation, deserting before their units were dispatched to the front, and repeating the process.
+Career "jumpers" made a living by enlisting as substitutes, collecting their compensation, deserting before their units were dispatched to the front, and repeating the process.
 The problem was well known to the military commanders who regularly saw the same recruits.
 In addition, troops furnished by substitution were considered to be of an inferior quality in comparison to regulars and volunteers.

 Commutation

 Commutation (paying $300 to escape the draft, roughly the equivalent of $5,000 earned by an unskilled worker in 2018) was created in an effort to keep substitution prices low.
 If commutation were not instated, the price of a substitute would have quickly soared past $300.

 Also, commutation was intended to raise money for the war effort.
 While commutation raised war funds, it was often a criticism of the draft that it was better at raising money than troops.
-The rationalization for commutation was that unwilling troops were ineffective and so the government might as well extract funds from the unwilling if it got poor service.
-Despite the good intentions behind commutation, it was one of the most hated policies of the war.
+The rationalization for commutation was that unwilling troops were ineffective and so the government might as well extract funds from the unwilling rather than get poor service.
+It was one of the most hated policies of the war.